jonlukewtafe/jonlukewtafe.github.io/databases.md

 |port|The host port to use to communicate with the server|Optional (only required if the database being connected to is not using the default port)|
 |defaultdb|The default database to access|Optional|

+## Various MongoDB Commands

+* mongoimport options connection-string file
+  * Available Options:
+    * /db:DATABASE_NAME - What database should the data be added to?
+    * /collection:COLLECTION_NAME - What collection in the database should the data be added to
+  * Connection String:
+    * /host:IP_ADDRESS OR HOST - Where is the database located?
+(IP Address or Host)
+  * File:
+    * FILE_LOCATION/FILE_NAME.FILE_EXTENSION

 {% comment %}